-- Strengthen relationships - Regular and anticipated outlet for resolving conflicts - Provide dialogue mechanism - Gauge the superintendent's job satisfaction - Provide a mechanism for commending or rewarding good work - Assessment and Improvement - Provide a basis for fairly assessing weaknesses and strengths (including those of the board) - Document the communication of board concerns - Accountability - Track progress toward goals - Protect the District's Interests - Provides documentation for just cause. - Best Practice: Take a look at your board practices.
-Do they help/hinder the superintendent?
-Consider asking the superintendent to simultaneously evaluate the board. - Best Practice: Consider what you can do as a board member to keep the process positive and growth experience for both parties.
+- Strengthen relationships - Regular and anticipated outlet for resolving conflicts - Provide dialogue mechanism - Gauge the superintendent's job satisfaction - Provide a mechanism for commending or rewarding good work - Assessment and Improvement - Provide a basis for fairly assessing weaknesses and strengths (including those of the board) - Document the communication of board concerns - Accountability - ▶ Track progress toward goals - Protect the District's Interests - Provides documentation for just cause. - Best Practice: Consider asking the superintendent to simultaneously evaluate the board. - ▶ Best Practice: Consider what you can do as a board member to keep the process positive and growth experience for both parties.